Tempest family: Tempest baronets of Heaton (1866)

 As his only son predeceased him, the baronetcy became extinct upon his death, while his estates passed to his younger brother, Arthur Cecil Tempest (21 June 1837 – 21 June 1920).
+Arthur's wife Eleanor Blanche Tempest compiled a pedigree of the Tempest family and collected archives of its estates.

 Broughton Hall passed down through the line to Henry Tempest, who ran the estate with his wife, Janet Tempest.
 The estate is now owned by their son, Roger Tempest.